Dil Se..: Critical reception and box office

-Though Dil Se received an average box office response in India, it found success overseas.
+Though Dil Se.. received an average box office response in India, it found success overseas.
 It was screened at the Era New Horizons Film Festival and the Helsinki International Film Festival.
 The film went on to win the Netpac Award at the Berlin International Film Festival, two National Film Awards, and six Filmfare Awards.
 The intense political agenda of the film with the trials of the Assamese on the India-China border, the love story and the fact that it coincided with the 50th Independence Anniversary celebrations became a major factor for its success overseas, particularly amongst the South Asian diaspora in the west.

 The film became the first Indian film to enter the top 10 in the United Kingdom box office charts.
 Even months after its release in September 1998, the film was still screened on five screens, five times per day with an average of 3,000 spectators across all screens in the Cineworld complex in Feltham, West London.
 Deepa Deosthalee wrote a positive review to the film, calling it "a picture-perfect ode to love" and praising the direction, writing and performances.
 Khalid Mohamed found the film disappointing, noting it "fine performances, technique and music" but panning its lack "of that crucial element called a story".
 Anupama Chopra of India Today wrote, "Amid the reels of tripe churned out by Bollywood every week, Dil Se... is a noble attempt.
 But coming from Mani, that's simply not good enough."
 The film was included in Time's "Best of Bollywood" list in 2010.
-Dil Se was also a hit in Japan.
+Dil Se.. was also a hit in Japan.

 Awards and nominations

 Soundtrack

 The soundtrack features six songs composed by A. R. Rahman.
 Raja Sen of Rediff called it, "Rahman's finest soundtrack, by far."
 The soundtrack album sold six million units in India.
 The song "Chaiyya Chaiyya", based on Sufi music (lyrics based on the Sufi folk song, "Thaiyya Thaiyya" by Bulleh Shah) and Urdu poetry, became especially popular and the song has been featured in the film Inside Man (2006), in the musical Bombay Dreams, and in the television shows Smith and CSI: Miami.
 The soundtrack was recorded in several other languages.

-Malayalam lines for the song "Jiya Jale" was written by Malayalam lyricist Gireesh Puthenchery.
+Malayalam lines for the song "Jiya Jale" was written by lyricist Gireesh Puthenchery.

-Pink Floyd bass guitarist Guy Pratt for post-Roger Waters albums Delicate Sound of Thunder, The Division Bell and Pulse played bass on title song "Dil Se Re".
+The bass guitarist Guy Pratt, who played on post-Roger Waters Pink Floyd albums Delicate Sound of Thunder, The Division Bell and Pulse played bass on title song "Dil Se Re".